ExtraHorizon/javascript-sdk/README.md

 - [Profiles][profiles]: Storage service of profiles.
 A profile is a separate object on its own, comprising medical information like medication and medical history, as well as technical information, like what phone a user is using.
 - [Notifications][notifications]: A service that handles push notifications.
 - [Localizations][localizations]: Storage and retrieval of text snippets, translated into multiple languages.
+- [Events][events]: Service that provides event (publish/subscribe) functionality for other services.

 ## Getting started